kbabayan/comp_pracs/README.md

-labs from computer practice by math 1 course, 1 sem
+labs from computer practice by math 1 course, MIET